-Name of Product/ Service Description of the risk/ concern Action Taken $\overline{\ \ }$ Through the LCA study, negative environmental impacts like resource consumption, waste generation, energy consumption, water consumption, and wastewater generation were identified as concern areas.
+Name of Product/ Service Description of the risk/ concern Action Taken Through the LCA study, negative environmental impacts like resource consumption, waste generation, energy consumption, water consumption, and the local study of the local study of the local study.
+The local study of the and wastewater generation were identified as concern areas.
 The company acknowledges the challenges and ensures the constituents used within its products are sourced sustainably and as per environmental stewardship principles.
 In addition, during operation, at AIS, we maintain the utmost care in resource optimization and efficiency in utilizing non-renewable natural resources, adopting energy efficient practices and solutions, and reducing waste and minimizing emissions.